Burkina Faso caught between terror and protests for change | DW | 02.12.2021

 "The situation is also very similar in Mali and Niger," Dicko told DW.
 "People need to understand that we can only fight terrorism together."

-In his opinion, it is not just the government's responsibility: "The population must be involved by, for example, reporting suspicious persons.
+In his opinion, it is not only the government's responsibility: "The population must be involved — for example, by reporting suspicious people.
 Weapons alone will not bring a solution."

 This is evident in neighboring Mali.
 Despite international military missions and training programs for the armed forces, the security situation has deteriorated in recent years.

-President Kabore is under increasing pressure to resign due to his government's handling of jihadist attacks
+President Kabore is under increasing pressure to resign due to his government's botched handling of jihadist attacks

 Maiga, instead, called for a government of national unity.
-However, he noted that it is difficult to find someone to head it.
-"The opposition and the government are the same," he added.
+At the same time, he acknowledged the difficulties in finding a head.
+"The opposition and the government are the same," he pointed out.

-Eric Ismael Kinda, the spokesman for the citizens' movement Balai Citoyen (Citizen's Broom), also agreed that replacing people is insufficient.
-Instead, he said, competence was needed.
+Eric Ismael Kinda, spokesperson for the citizens' movement Balai Citoyen (Citizen's Broom), agreed that replacing ministers is insufficient.
+Instead, he said, specialized expertise was necessary.

 Balai Citoyen led peaceful protests that forced former President Blaise Compaore to resign in 2014.
-However, Burkina Faso's best-known civil society organization has not yet joined the demonstrations.
+However, as Burkina Faso's best-known civil society organization, it has not yet joined the demonstrations.

 "No organization has contacted us about this," Kinda told DW.

-Balai Citoyen has always prided that their power lies in the massive civilian support.
-So it remains to be seen how many people Sauvons le Burkina Faso will mobilize for future protests.
+Balai Citoyen has always prided that its power lies in grassroots support.
+It remains to be seen how many people Sauvons le Burkina Faso will mobilize for future protests.